Probate Attorneys in Houston Preventing Costly Probate Headaches

 - Litigate difficult probate disputes like a will contest and guardianship disputes

 Probate is an involved legal process for settling a deceased person’s estate.
 An estate is made up of money, property, and other assets.
 Your will should also include a plan for who will care for your minor children in the event of your death.

 Assets are considered bank accounts, investments, retirement savings, real estate, artwork, jewelry, businesses, household furnishings, vehicles, electronics, and any other property of the deceased.
 Tools like wills and trusts delineate, for the family members and the court, who inherits what.

 What’s important to note is that a will alone only distributes assets upon death and requires the probate process for authentication.
 Not all wills are written clearly, and therefore, the probate process adds time and cost to the overall estate.

-During the probate process, death and grief can spark a range of emotions as it relates to the managing and distribution of the estate of a deceased person.
+During the probate process, death and grief can spark a range of emotions as it relates to the management and distribution of the estate of a deceased person.
 Naturally, this can cause legal disputes between family members, executors, heirs, or beneficiaries.
 Oftentimes the people involved have questions about final wishes, how a will or trust was written, and many other concerns.